Ankush1122/TripIndia/README.md

 # Technologies

 Backend is Developed in Python using Flask framework.
 Frontend is developed in HTML, CSS, JS using Bootstrap framework.
 'Postgres' is used as database.
 Flask Blueprint and
-Services-Model-Repository pattern is used to make code Modular and easily extendible.
+Services-Model-Repository pattern is used to make code Modular and extendible.
 Website is currently hosted on Heroku.
 You can find it at  https://tripindia.herokuapp.com .
 Various libraries like Flask-mail, Bcrypt, Itsdangerous, etc. are used to provide different functionalities of application.

 # Contact Us